-The latter winks at her and the game proceeds, for the Flemish acting as banker calls them to order.
+The latter winks at her and the game proceeds, after the Flemish acting as banker calls them to order.

 “Twelve yards of Netherlandish cloth!
 Two adorned bedspreads, with their fringes!”

-Under the shade of the vine, Lope enters what is dictated, drawing his beautiful round letter.
+Under the vine’s shade, Lope enters what is dictated, drawing his beautiful rounded script.

-They are in the courtyard with rammed earth.
-On one side, around a table sheltered by the eave, four men –the Flemish miller, the notary, a Dominican friar and a soldier– try their luck at lansquenet, the game invented in Germany during the times of Charles V or even before, when his grandfather Maximilian of Habsburg reigned; the game the troops took from one extreme of the imperial dominions to the other.
-More nearby, close to the vine, the pulpero’s daughter has placed herself on a chair, between two large jars.
-She is a girl who would be pretty if she took away the layer of vermillion and ceruse with which she intends to enhance her charm.
-Among so much cheap makeup, her wet eyes sparkle.
+They are in the rammed earth courtyard.
+On one side, around a table sheltered by the eave, four men –the Flemish miller, the notary, a Dominican friar and a soldier– try their luck at lansquenet, the game invented in Germany during the times of Charles V or even before, when his grandfather Maximilian of Habsburg reigned; the game the troops took from one end of the imperial dominions to the other.
+Nearer, close to the vine, the pulpero’s daughter has sat on a chair, between two large jars.
+She would be pretty if she removed the layer of vermillion and ceruse with which she hopes to enhance her charm.
+Below so much cheap makeup, her wet eyes sparkle.
 She wears a very wide skirt, a farthingale, and she smoothes its plaits with her black-edged nails.
 The coloured glasses of a costume jewel shake on her chest, under the ruff.
-With sleeves rolled, sweating, her father bustles about in the courtyard.
-A Negro helps him open the barrels and the boxes, wherefrom he gets the goods which were stealthily unloaded the night before.
+Sweating, with rolled sleeves, her father bustles about in the courtyard.
+A Negro helps him unnail and draw goods from some barrels and boxes, stealthily unloaded the night before.
 Those are smuggled packages from Porto Bello, on the other extreme of America, sent by Pedro Gonzalez Refolio, a Sevillian.
-Buenos Aires smuggles from the governor down, since it is the only way for commerce to survive, and so the shopkeeper’s tone is barely demure while dictating:
+Buenos Aires smuggles from the governor down, since it is the only way for commerce to survive, and so the grocer’s tone is barely demure as he dictates:

 “Arquebuses!
 Seven arquebuses!”

 The soldier turns towards him.
-His eyes jump before the matchlock guns and the hooks.
+His eyes leap at the sight of the matchlock guns and the hooks.
 The banker complains:

 “Let us play, gentlemen!”